 A lack of energy and enthusiasm can influence your entire life.
 If you constantly feel sluggish and run down and have little excitement for your daily routine, you may need to make some lifestyle changes to help you make improvements.
-Jon Gordon says in his book, "The 10-Minute Energy Solution: A Proven Plan to Increase Your Energy, Reduce Your Stress and Transform Your Life," that 6 million people suffer from chronic fatigue and another 25 million suffer from persistent fatigue.
+Jon Gordon says in his book, "The 10-Minute Energy Solution: A Proven Plan to Increase Your Energy, Reduce Your Stress and Transform Your Life," that 6 million people experience chronic fatigue and another 25 million experience persistent fatigue.
 If you are one of these, there are ways to increase your energy and bring back your enthusiasm for life.

 Decrease your caffeine consumption.
 Restrict how many caffeinated beverages, such as coffee, tea and energy drinks, you consume each day, Gordon recommends, because they disrupt your normal sleep cycles and cause you to run on adrenaline that prevents adequate rest and relaxation.